-The Pass/D/Fail option was approved by the faculty in May 2012, and goes into effect in spring 2013.
-The Pass/D/Fail option will expire on December 31, 2015 unless the faculty votes to continue it prior to that date.
+The Pass/D/Fail option was approved by the faculty in January 2016, and goes into effect in spring 2016.

 Students may have a maximum of: